elemental/Elemental/doc/source/intro.rst

 * Elemental does not yet support non-Hermitian eigenvalue problems, but ScaLAPACK does.
-* Elemental does not yet provide routines for narrowly banded linear systems, though ScaLAPACK does.
+* Elemental does not yet provide routines for narrowly banded linear systems, though ScaLAPACK does (though you may want to consider the sparse-direct solver, `Clique <http://github.com/poulson/Clique>`__, which is built on top of Elemental.
-* Some applications exploit the block distribution format used by PLAPACK and ScaLAPACK in order to increase the efficiency of matrix construction.
+* Some applications exploit the block distribution format used by ScaLAPACK and PLAPACK in order to increase the efficiency of matrix construction.
 Though it is clearly possible to redistribute the matrix into an element-wise distribution format after construction, this might add an unnecessary level of complexity.